IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 In this section, you'll learn how to build a Docker image for Customer Order Services application running on traditional WebSphere Base v9.

-Building this image could take around ~10 minutes (since the image is ~2GB and starting/stopping the WAS server as part of the build process takes few minutes).
+Building this image could take around ~8 minutes (since the image is around 2GB and starting/stopping the WAS server as part of the build process takes few minutes).
 So let's kick that process off and then come back to learn what you did.
 Hopefully, the image will be built by the time you complete this section.

-Follow the instructions [here](../common/web-terminal.md) to login to OpenShift cluster via the web terminal.
+Follow the instructions [here](../common/oc-login.md) to login to OpenShift cluster via the web terminal.

 Clone the GitHub repo with the lab artifacts.
 Run the following commands on your web terminal:
 ```